Manelsc94/ft_printf/README.md

 ## 📋 Project Overview

 ft_printf is a 42 school project that reimplements the C standard library's `printf()` function.
 This project focuses on mastering variadic arguments and formatting various data types, enhancing skills in C programming, string manipulation, and modular code design.
-The resulting `libftprintf.a` library can be integrated into your `libft` for use in future 42 projects.
 This implementation ensures robust handling of mandatory conversions and adheres to 42's strict coding norms.

 ## ✨ Key Features